Hafeez2200/fullstack-e-commerce-website/README.md

 ## 📌 Status

-Under Development 50% is completed working on backend
+Under Development 80% is completed working on redux state management